StevenBlack/vocab/million-dollar-words.md

 ### flaneur
 A word that comes from the French and means "idler" or "loafer," such as someone who sits around all day eating croissants and smoking Gauloises and not doing much of anything else.
 Not the ideal mate.
-It's pronounced FLA-NYUR.

 ### fletcher